Mike McBain

-Michael Brian McBain (born January 12, 1977) is a Canadian former professional ice hockey player.
+Michael Brian McBain (born January 12, 1977) is a Canadian former professional ice hockey player and convicted sex offender.

 Early life and family

 Born in Kimberley, British Columbia to Dale and Eileen McBain, he is also the brother of Jason McBain who played professional hockey for the Hartford Whalers.

 Playing career

 McBain spent 64 games in the National Hockey League with the Tampa Bay Lightning between 1997 and 1999, scoring seven points.
 After spending four years between the IHL and AHL, McBain eventually left North America to play in England with the Bracknell Bees.
 After spending two seasons with the Bees, McBain returned to North America to play with the Las Vegas Wranglers.
 McBain played with the Wranglers from 2003 to 2008 and was team captain from 2005-07.

 After five seasons with the Wranglers, McBain retired in 2008 and became an assistant coach with the team.

-Legal trouble
+Sexual assault conviction

-McBain was formally charged with nine counts of sexual assault of a minor on July 15, 2012.
-According to police reports, the unnamed 16-year-old girl was sexually assaulted by McBain between 2008 and 2012 while impersonating an on-and-off teammate (Jason Krischuk) by impersonating him using a false email account.
-Once the unnamed girl reported the assault to her mother, her mother confronted McBain.
-McBain eventually left the state, fleeing from Nevada to Oregon to a family member's place where he tried to commit suicide by overdosing on sleeping pills.
-McBain was eventually admitted to a local hospital and was later visited by the victim's mother, where he admitted that he had sexually assaulted her daughter.
-He also wrote the girl an apology letter.

-McBain turned himself on July 5 at the Clark County Detention Center.
-He pleaded guilty in September to attempted sexual assault with a minor under 14 and attempted lewdness with a minor under 14.
-He was sentenced to four to fifteen years.
+In August 2012, McBain was formally charged in Clark County, Nevada with nine counts of sexual assault against his 16-year-old stepdaughter.
+According to police reports, the girl claimed it began with inappropriate touching as she lay between her mother and McBain in their bed when she was just 12-years-old, and it progressed to repeated sexual assaults.
+McBain also impersonated former teammate, Jason Krischuk, whom McBain's stepdaughter had said she had a crush on.
+Posing as Krischuk, McBain used a false email account to contact his stepdaughter, initiate sexually explicit conversations, and obtain nude photographs of her.
+Once the girl reported the assaults to her mother, the mother confronted McBain and contacted police to file charges.
+McBain eventually fled Nevada to a family member's residence in Oregon, where he attempted suicide by overdosing on sleeping pills.
+McBain was eventually admitted to a local hospital and was later visited by the victim's mother, where he confessed to the allegations of sexually assaulting her daughter.
+He also wrote the girl an apology letter, which was seized by police and entered in as evidence.
+McBain eventually returned to Nevada and turned himself in at the Clark County Detention Center.
+That September, per a plea deal, McBain pled guilty to the attempted sexual assault of a minor under the age of 14, and attempted lewdness with a minor under the age of 14.
+He was sentenced to serve 4-to-15-years in prison, and is required to register as a sex offender for the rest of his life.